-While we did think the KingCamp Folding Deluxe cot is plenty comfortable, it is a bit narrow doesn't and support you quite as uniformly as other models we tested.
-The folding mechanism also doesn't seem as heavy-duty as other products, and given our experience with folding chairs in a bag, we wouldn't be surprised if this isn't the most durable of the cots we have tested.
+While we did think the KingCamp Folding Deluxe cot is plenty comfortable, it is a bit on the narrow side and doesn’t offer the same level of uniform support provided by other cots we have tried.
+The folding mechanism and overall constructions don’t seem quite as heavy-duty as some of the other cots, and given our experience with folding chairs in a bag, we wouldn't be surprised if this isn't the most durable product out there.
 Nevertheless, when it comes to unpacking, it is by far the most convenient, and its low retail price makes it the perfect option for anyone shopping for a new cot with limited funds.

 Read Full Review: KingCamp Folding Deluxe